 Cathy Costanzo became the Center’s Executive Director in September 2011.
-She has worked in the mental disability law field since 1977 and has extensive experience in providing representation to institutionalized persons throughout the country.
-She is the former director of the Massachusetts PAIMI Project and the former chair of NDRN’s Legal Committee.
-Ms. Costanzo is co-counsel in a number of class action cases in New Mexico, Massachusetts, Washington DC, and Arizona which seek to promote the integration and to expand the rights of persons with psychiatric and developmental disabilities.
+She has worked in the mental disability law field since 1977 and has extensive experience in providing representation to institutionalized persons throughout the country and for litigating ADA/Olmstead cases.
+She is the former director of the Massachusetts PAIMI Project and the former chair of National Disability Rights Network’s Legal Committee.
+Ms. Costanzo is co-counsel in a number of class action cases in New Mexico, Massachusetts, Washington state and Ohio which seek to promote the integration and to expand the rights of persons with psychiatric and developmental disabilities.
 She has directed the Center’s restraint and seclusion project, its death watch project, and its multi-state initiative on challenging the use of aversive punishment on persons with developmental disabilities.
-She graduated from the University of Connecticut School of Law.

 Steven J. Schwartz